Trust for Conservation Innovation Leadership

 Robin Nakao has been involved with TCI since 2007 as Executive Director and CFO and joined the Board in 2013.
-With more than 25 years of financial management and leadership experience, Robin is currently the President of Robertson Stephens Asset Management and has held executive management positions at several large investment and securities firms including Charles Schwab & Co, Robertson Stephens and ING.
+With more than 25 years of financial management and leadership experience, Robin is formerly the President of Robertson Stephens Asset Management and has held executive management positions at several large investment and securities firms including Charles Schwab & Co, Robertson Stephens and ING.
 Robin has also served as a CFO and financial consultant to various environmental organizations.
 Robin began her career at Deloitte, an accounting & consulting firm.
 She earned an MBA from the Haas Graduate School of Business of the University California at Berkeley and a BS in Business Administration from University of Southern California.

 Board Members Emeritus